StefanRadu-ITSERVER/website/docs/csharp/arrays/iteration.md

 ```

 ::: tip
 The compiler just doesn't print `null` to the console.
-It prints nothing, but we as programmers :satisfied: know that those are in fact null.
+It prints nothing, but we as programmers know that those are in fact null. :satisfied:
 :::

-So, now you know about `default` values.
-I am going to cover all the other default values soon, so keep an eye on my channel and on this website :upside_down_face:
+So, now, you know about `default` values.
+I am going to cover all the other `default values` soon, so keep an eye on my channel and on this website :upside_down_face: